 1. To the extent allowable under the EPA-approved workplan, cooperative agreement funds may be used for programmatic expenses necessary to clean up sites.
-Eligible programmatic expenses include activities described in Section IV of these terms and conditions.
+Eligible programmatic expenses include activities described in Section V. of these Terms and Conditions.
 In addition, eligible programmatic expenses may include: - a.
 Ensuring cleanup activities at a particular site are authorized by CERCLA § 104(k) and the EPA approved workplan; - b.
-Ensuring that a cleanup complies with applicable requirements under Federal and State laws, as required by CERCLA § 104(k); - c.
-Using a portion of the grant to purchase environmental insurance for the remediation of the site.
-Funds may not be used to purchase insurance intended to provide coverage for any of the ineligible uses under Section III.C; - d.
-Any other eligible programmatic costs including direct costs incurred by the recipient in reporting to EPA; procuring and managing contracts; awarding and managing subawards to the extent allowable in III.C.2; and carrying out community involvement pertaining to the cleanup activities.
-2. No more than 10% of the funds awarded by this agreement may be used by the CAR itself as a programmatic cost for brownfield program development and implementation (including monitoring of health and institutional controls) as described in Task 3 of the EPA approved workplan.
-The CAR must maintain records on funds that will be used to carry out Task 3 of its EPA approved workplan to ensure that no more than 10% of its funds are used for brownfield program development and implementation (including monitoring of health and institutional controls).
+Ensuring that a cleanup complies with applicable requirements under federal and state laws, as required by CERCLA § 104(k); - c.
+Using a portion of the cooperative agreement funds to purchase environmental insurance for the remediation of the site.
+Funds may not be used to purchase insurance intended to provide coverage for any of the ineligible uses under Section IV.C.; and - d.
+Any other eligible programmatic costs including direct costs incurred by the recipient in reporting to EPA; procuring and managing contracts; awarding and managing subawards to the extent allowable in Section IV.C.2.; and carrying out community involvement pertaining to the cleanup activities.
+2. Local Governments Only.
+No more than 10% of the funds awarded by this agreement may be used by the CAR itself as a programmatic cost for brownfields program development and implementation (including monitoring of health and institutional controls).
+The CAR must maintain records on funds that will be used to carry out the approved workplan to ensure compliance with this requirement.